Iteration in R

 seq_along

-The last tool we’ll look at is seq_along.
-This function helps make iterable vectors from other R objects.
+seq_along is a function helps make iterable vectors from other R objects.
 Say you had a tibble/df that you wanted to iterate over to average each column.
 You could manually figure out the number of columns, then iterate on that calculation:

 output <- vector("numeric", length(mtcars))